lambdaclass/concrete/research/language/capability-sandboxing.md

 So this should be introduced only where the split buys real operational value.

+### 4a.
+Capability vocabulary additions (decided 2026-06-13)

+Forward-looking decisions on the capability *vocabulary* (distinct from the granularity splits above).
+The guiding lesson — reinforced by the H1 closure (`docs/KNOWN_HOLES.md`: smaller, sharper primitives win) — is to add capabilities only when they name a *distinct authority* a real workload needs, and to keep each one sharp.

+- **`Device` — near-term addition.** `with(Device)` (with `with(Mmio)` as a
+  possible companion) for memory-mapped I/O / volatile hardware access.
+Already anticipated for the freestanding/embedded path (ROADMAP Phase 15); promote it to the near-term vocabulary so hardware access is an explicit, audit-visible authority rather than hiding under `Unsafe`.
+- **`Thread` — future concurrency vocabulary.** Reserve `with(Thread)` for the structured-concurrency direction (alongside the existing `Async`/`Concurrent` lattice nodes).
+Not added now — it lands with the concurrency model, not before, so it is designed against real `spawn`/scope APIs (`capability-polymorphism.md`, `async-concurrency-evidence.md`).
+- **`Random` — clarified, not changed.** `Random` is authority over **external entropy** (the OS/hardware RNG — a genuine nondeterminism source), not permission to run a pure PRNG.
+A deterministic PRNG seeded from a value is pure and needs no capability; only drawing real entropy requires `with(Random)`.
+  This keeps the predictable/`ProvableV1` boundary honest.
+(Clarify in `docs/SAFETY.md`.)
+- **`Signal` — deferred.** OS signal handling (`with(Signal)`) is deferred: its control-flow/async-safety semantics are subtle and no current workload needs it.
+Revisit only with concrete evidence.

 ### 5. Capability-aware stdlib design

 A better sandboxing story is not only syntax.
 It is also library discipline.